-Swedfund mainly achieves the mission objectives stated in our public policy

-"Our role is clear: to invest with impact as a guiding principle to reduce poverty and create sustainable growth." assignment regarding women's economic empowerment, jobs in line with the ILO Declaration on Fundamental Principles and Rights at Work, climate, capital mobilisation and profitability of the portfolio companies.
+Swedfund mainly achieves the mission objectives stated in our public policy assignment regarding women's economic empowerment, jobs in line with the ILO Declaration on Fundamental Principles and Rights at Work, climate, capital mobilisation and profitability of the portfolio companies.
 Operating profit (EBIT) amounted to SEK 304 million in Q4 and SEK 376 million for the full year 2024.
 The positive result was mainly due to effects from currency conversion during Q4 and strong capital gains from partial divestments in the fund portfolio.
 Given the positive EBIT for 2024.
 Swedfund has met its financial objective of having a positive operating result measured over a rolling five-year period.
 EBIT excluding exchange rate effects was SEK 28 million in Q4 and SEK 69 million for the full year 2024.
 The return on the portfolio expressed through IRR also developed positively in 2024, standing at 5.6 percent at the end of the year consolidated for the total portfolio, compared with 4.6 percent at the start of the year.
 For 2025, the Swedish parliament has decided to allocate a capital injection of SEK 1,800 million to Swedfund, of which a maximum of SEK 500 million may be used for investments in Ukraine, and SEK 600 million is earmarked for climate investments.
 The Project Accelerator received SEK 270 million, of which SEK 110 million is earmarked for investments in Ukraine and the region.
 We see this as great recognition of our efforts to create jobs and reduce poverty, of our work in Ukraine, and with climate, reflecting the global demand for investments in the green transition.